So what are you going to do this week with this emotional storm looming? You may not realize it, but you do have options.

 You might decide to cook your partner's favorite meal and eat by candlelight as you remember Valentine’s Days spent with her.

 Maybe you can grab a pen and paper and write out Valentine's memories of you and your sweetie, or write a letter to them.
 Or pull out some favorite photos and create a mini album, just for you.

 You might decide to sit on your couch and watch Hallmark movies with Ben & Jerry and a box of tissues.

 You don't have control of what day it is, but you do have control of you, and making a plan - any plan - is better than the alternative.

-Having a plan also answers the question, “What are you going to do for Valentine’s day?”
-And having an answer for yourself - any answer - to that question can facilitate healing, and can be empowering as you handle future storms.
+Having a plan also gives you an answer when someone inevitably asks, “What are you doing for Valentine’s day?”
+And having an answer for yourself can help bring healing.
+And it can be empowering as you prepare for future storms.

 So what are you going to do this week?